 Although Shorty George Blues was not cited as a standard by Albert Ammons the way that The Rocks and The Fives were, it is actually closer to the eventual boogie woogie style and did have some influence on later recordings.
 The closest resemblance is Will Ezell’s Playing the Dozen which at times sounds like a direct copy.

-George W. Thomas’s sound recordings can be found on Texas Piano 1.
-Thomas accompanies Tiny Franklin in four of his compositions on Piano Blues Vol. 4.
-A recording of the piano roll for The Fives, incorrectly attributed to Hersal Thomas, can be found on Boogie Woogie Blues.
+George W. Thomas’s sound recordings can be found on Texas Piano 1 from Document Records.
+Thomas accompanies Tiny Franklin in four of his compositions on Piano Blues Vol. 4 from Document Records.
+A recording of the piano roll for The Fives, incorrectly attributed to Hersal Thomas, can be found on Boogie Woogie Blues from the Biograph label.

 Sheet music for The Rocks, The Fives, and Shorty George Blues are included in Richard Riley’s Early Blues Folio #2, available on his website Pianomania.com.
 You can order the folios directly from him using the contact information on the site.